 |

-There are 45% more female students than male students enrolled at Baker University with a gender ratio of 59% women to 41% men.
-Compared to the US average of 56% female students, Baker has a lower gender diversity than other US colleges and is slightly less inclusive of males.
+There are 115% more female students than male students enrolled at Baker University with a gender ratio of 17% women to 8% men.
+Compared to the US average of 56% female students, Baker has a significantly lower gender diversity than other US colleges and is not inclusive of females.

 Gender | Percent of Students |